|

 Whatever common or

-scientific name you use for these fish they are stunning.
+scientific name you use for Rams they are stunning fish.
 They are

 brilliantly colored gems that glisten and sparkle as light hits them.

-Since they were first introduced they have been a staple of the hobby
+Since they were first introduced, Blur Rams have been a staple of the hobby

 and remain one of the most highly sought and widely kept dwarf